braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 <a id="Addition-of-toolbar-buttons"></a>
 ### Addition of toolbar buttons  [⬆](#Table-of-Contents)

-We will now see how to add the pushbuttons in the toolbar of the figure, opportunely altering the code so far implemented.
+You will now see how to add the pushbuttons in the toolbar of the figure, opportunely altering the code so far implemented.

 > **Code 6.** **BrainSurfacePF element props update.**
-> 		The `props_update` section of the generator code for "_BrainSurfacePF.gen.m" with the additions needed to have the toolbar pushbuttons.
+> 		The `props_update` section of the generator code in "_BrainSurfacePF.gen.m" with the additions needed to have the toolbar pushbuttons.
 > 		This code modifies Code 4.
 > ````matlab
 > %% ¡props_update!
+>
+> . . . . .
-> ...
+>
 > %%% ¡prop!
 > H_TOOLS (evanescent, handlelist) is the list of panel-specific tools from the first.  ①
 > %%%% ¡calculate!